NextJudge/NextJudge/CONTRIBUTING.md

 ## :inbox_tray: Opening an Issue

 Before [creating an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue), check if you are using the latest version of the project.
 If you are not up-to-date, see if updating fixes your issue first.

-### :lock: Reporting Security Issues

-**Do not** file a public issue for security vulnerabilities.
-Instead, please email **nyumat@oregonstate.edu**.
-This will help ensure that any vulnerabilities that are found are addressed as quickly as possible.
-If you are not sure whether you are dealing with a security issue, please err on the side of caution, and report it via email.

-## TODO: Finish the rest of the contributing guidelines